jabranr/nullify-empty-fields-for-acf/src/readme.txt

 - Use settings to choose specific types to nullify

 == Changelog ==

+= 1.2.4 =
+* Support for WordPress 6.3 as previous attempt to support major version only did not work

 = 1.2.3 =
 * Support for WordPress 6.x